 - (a) Any active member in good standing of the Union who self identifies as a member of the designated equity group is eligible for nomination. - (b) A member of the Board whose term does not expire at the next convention may only run for a vacant District or Equity Board position if they resign their current Equity Board position prior to the call for nominations.

-BECAUSE (RATIONALE): Updated to reflect the creation of the Equity Board Member - Indigenous position and to clarify language for District Board members.
+BECAUSE (RATIONALE): Updated to reflect the creation of the Equity Board Member - Indigenous position.